ploomber/ploomber/README.rst

     pip install ploomber[all]

-Note that installing everything will attemp to install pygraphviz, which depends on graphviz, you have to install that separately:
+Note that installing everything will attemp to install pygraphviz, which depends on graphviz, you have to install that first:

 .. code-block:: shell

     # if you are using conda (recommended)
     conda install graphviz
     # if you are using homebew